spencermeyer/Ruby_Webscraping/README.md

 3 extend the stalker feature to get the stalkees wherever they run.
 4 double collection problem ?
 I only run one worker on prod.
 Have just moved this over to resque only.
 See if it still happens.
 5 upgrade ruby and gems because of security warnings.
+6 make a cron job to trim the log files.

 Tech Stack
 ----------